Traccar TimescaleDB old positions get deleted

 Best regards

-Anton Tananaev a day ago
+Anton Tananaev 22 days ago

 Let's see what other people think, but in my experience 1 year (or lower) is the most common value people want to use.